humhub/humhub/protected/humhub/docs/guide/dev-javascript.md

 > TIP: In case of direct action-handlers, there is no need to define a action-handler like data-action-click="myHandler" on the trigger element.

 > NOTE: The first argument of the bindAction should be the first static (never removed from dom or lazy loaded) parent node of all nodes you wish to bind.
-To many delegated events to the `document` is a performance antipattern.
+Too many delegated events to the `document` is a performance antipattern.

 Example registered `ajax-handler`: